 - B.8.1 A competent meteorologist shall be available for the weather briefings. - B.8.2 The meteorologist should be familiar with the local weather patterns and familiar with VFR flying. - B.8.3 Forecasts must be published prior to the take-off for each navigation group.
-Forecasts shall be published in clear written English, NOT CODE. - B.8.4 General forecasts will be displayed on a convenient notice board outside the flight planning room before the first navigational briefing begins, and will be updated. - B.8.5 The weather minima for the navigation tests will not be less than 5 kilometers visibility with the cloud base 1000' above ground level including the highest point of the course.
+Forecasts shall be published in clear written English, NOT CODE. - B.8.4 General forecasts will be displayed on a convenient notice board outside the flight planning room before the first navigational briefing begins and will be updated. - B.8.5 The weather minima for the navigation tests will not be less than 5 kilometres visibility with the cloud base 1000' above ground level including the highest point of the course.
 In the event that any part of the navigation course is within controlled airspace, consent must be given for the minimum to apply. - B.8.6 Throughout the navigation test there should be an aircraft available to check deterioration of weather.
-Either a member of the jury or the international chief judge will accompany the aircraft during anycheck flight. - B.8.7 The minimum cloud base for power landings will be 500' AGL and power off landings 1000' AGL.
-In both cases the visibility should be at least 1.5 kilometres.
-If the minima are below those legally required in the host country, then the host country's rules must be applied.
+Either a member of the jury or the international chief judge will accompany the aircraft during any check flight.